 Where to bike in Porto

-For the reasons we mentioned above, we don’t recommend biking in downtown Porto.
+I don’t recommend biking in downtown Porto as it is very hilly.
 A better option would be by the river or in spacious parks like the Crystal Palace gardens or Parque da Cidade.
-There are great lanes in Foz beaches’, but Matosinhos beaches are my favorite place to ride because the lanes are spacious.
+There are great lanes in Foz’s beaches, but Matosinhos’ beaches are my favorite place to ride because the lanes are spacious.

-If you bring your kids here, they may not want to get out (at least I wouldn’t).
+If you bring your kids here, they may not want to get out (at least I don’t whenever I go!).
 This is a great outdoor activity in Porto for those who love racing and may not ride Karts where they live.
 It is also fun for people of all ages.